baderouaich/tgbotxx/README.md

 class MyBot : public Bot {
 public:
     MyBot() : Bot("BOT_TOKEN_FROM_BOT_FATHER") {
+      // Drop awaiting updates (when Bot is not running, updates will remain 24 hours
+      // in Telegram server before they get deleted or retrieved by BOT) getApi()->deleteWebhook(false);

       // Register commands ...
       std::vector<Ptr<Command>> commands;
       Ptr<Command> greet(new Command());